isaac-maya/essays/content/posts/shell-conditionals.md

 ---
-title: "Rethinking QA Metrics"
+title: "Shell Scripting pt.1"
 date: 2023-07-25
 draft: true
 ---

-Sure, here's an explanation of each:
+# Conditionals

-1. **Conditionals:**
+Conditionals are used to make decisions in the script, and the `if`, `elif` (else if), and `else` statements are used to accomplish this.
+Here are some examples:

-Conditionals in bash scripting are used to make decisions in the script, and the `if`, `elif` (else if), and `else` statements are used to accomplish this.
-Here's a basic example:
+## 1. Condition tests

 ```bash
 if [ "$variable" -lt 10 ]